-The equation for computing the number of sparse matrices in the LUT of sparse matrices is as follows
+The equation for computing the number of sparse matrices in the LUT of sparse matrices is as shown in Formula (37):

-The sparse matrices encoded in the LUT of sparse matrices shall use compact padding resulting in the Matrix Entry Data Values and end of each sparse matrix being aligned on a 4 byte boundary.
+The sparse matrices encoded in the LUT of sparse matrices shall use compact padding resulting in the Matrix Entry Data Values and end of each sparse matrix being aligned on a 4-byte boundary.

-All sparse matrices in the sparseMatrixElement shall have the same number of Rows and Columns.
+All sparse matrices in the sparseMatrixElement shall have the same number of rows and columns.